jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration.md

 :::note

-This are general instructions, for more specific instructions pleas check the next sections!
+These are general instructions, for more specific instructions please check the next sections!

 :::